What Is a PO Number and How to Create It (+ Examples)

 Manufacturing:

 PO numbers may include codes denoting specific product lines or product categories.
-A company manufacturing electronic goods might use a PO number like PO2023-ELEC-100.
+For example, a company manufacturing electronic goods might use a PO number like PO2023-ELEC-100.
 Here, ‘ELEC’ signifies the product category (electronics), and ‘100’ denotes the quantity.

 • PO: Purchase Order